severak/cyber-music-studio/js/heartbeat.md

 ## cooperation with other libraries

 - ub - I use custom library called uboot for DOM-related stuff.
 There is `ub.chnget` function provided which uses this to watch inputs and use these as params for synth components.
-- JZZ - you need to use `JZZ.synth.Severak` (provided in this repo) to wrap synth components to use it with JZZ.js lib.
+- JZZ.js, webmidi.js and WebMIDI - use `hb.midi2call` to translate to synth calls
-- Tone.js, Pizziato.js and etc  - TBD
+- Tone.js, Pizziato.js and others  - as these libraries uses `audioNode` interface it's possible to connect these using `hb.chain`

 ## coming from CSound